162nd Infantry Regiment (United States): Occupation of Japan

 Meanwhile, morale deteriorated as the men focused on when they could be discharged and return home, resenting that soldiers who had spent the war in the continental United States were being discharged earlier than them.
 Based on the point system, the experienced combat veterans of the division gradually were sent home individually as fresh replacements arrived.
 After Thanksgiving, a surprisingly high number of new soldiers who had just arrived from the United States signed up in a reenlistment drive, having been promised Christmas leave at home, angering veterans who were pushed down the list for transportation as a result.
 By late December, the division transferred its remaining personnel to other units in Japan before officially being inactivated on 31 December.

 Postwar

 The 162nd Infantry Regiment was reorganized with headquarters Federally recognized on 6 December 1946 at Portland.

-Deployment to Japan on February 1996
+Deployment to Japan in February 1996

 Soldiers from the 2nd Battalion, 162nd Infantry Regiment deployed to Japan to participate in the annual bilateral U.S.-Japan cold weather training exercise NORTHWIND 96.
 For this exercise, the soldiers arrived at Camp Obihiro, Japan, on 18 February 1996, for their annual training mission before moving to the Shikaribetsu Training Area north of Camp Obihiro for the field training exercise.

-Deployment to Kuwait
+Deployment to Saudi Arabia

-Members of C Company, 1st Battalion, 162nd Infantry Regiment, deployed to Eskan Village in Kuwait in June 1999 through April 2000 to provide security for Patriot sites there.
+Members of C Company, 2nd Battalion, 162nd Infantry Regiment, located in Eugene, Oregon, deployed to Saudi Arabia in June 1999 through April 2000 to provide security for Patriot sites there.
 The unit was set to replace a National Guard unit from Arkansas who were deployed there.
+C Company was organized into three platoons, each assigned to Al Jaber and AL Asalim Air Bases, respectively, and a third, to Mutla Ridge, to guard a communications site.
+The headquarters section of C Company was based out of Camp Doha, outside Kuwait City.